maryiagolubeva/ALPS/README.md

 ## Overview

-This project contains a list of automated scenarios that include checks of authorization area of ALPS dashboard project (development environment): <https://crystalski.dev.musement.com/>, that is available only under VPN.
+This project contains a list of automated scenarios that include checks of the ALPS dashboard project (development environment), which is available only under VPN.

 ## Programming language and framework